vipra-uwf/VIPRA/docs/pages/researchers/maps/maps_tutorial.md

 ![A sample map with each layer color-coordinated](images/Layers_Explained.png?raw=true "Layers Explained")

 In the above example, you can see the obstacles layer in cyan, the spawns layer in yellow, the exit objective layer shown on the map in red, and an area called "slippery" in magenta.
-This is roughly the end goal of a .dxf file.
+This is a simple example, but all input .dxf files should have similar organization.

 # File Type

 While .dxf is a common file type, .dwg is even more common.
 LibreCAD can technically import .dwg files, but it does not have full support.
 It is recommended that .dwg files go through an online converter to change the type to .dxf.
-While there is not one in particular that we endorse, there are many options out there.
-One such option is available at [CloudConvert](https://cloudconvert.com/cad-converter).
+While there is not one in particular that we endorse, there are many options out there such as [CloudConvert](https://cloudconvert.com/cad-converter).

 # Size
 VIPRA uses meters as its standard unit.
 The coordinate of (1,3) means the point is 1 meter to the right and 3 meters up from the origin.
 When exporting as a .dxf, VIPRA receives no context regarding the size.
 Therefore, in order to make sure that the file is up to scale, it is important to use the measure and scale tools to fit the map to the right size.